MusicsOnlinePlayer/MOPJs/README.md

  - Access all your music library from the web or your mobile
  - Have an unified music library containing your personal and deezer musics.
  - Like musics, create playlists and access them using your own account
- - Impoer public deezer playlists
+ - Import public deezer playlists

 ## Feedbacks